Models of Work-Life Balance from Around the World

 When it comes to work-life balance, the French are experts in l’art de vivre (the art of living).
 From the 35-hour legal workweek to extended lunch breaks to the philosophy about making time for life’s pleasures, work-life balance is deeply ingrained in French culture.

 The idea of work-life balance is so highly valued in France that it’s actually written into the employment code as a legally protected worker’s right.
-Companies must have concrete policies in place to ensure that employees can maintain equilibrium between their professional and personal lives.
+Companies must have concrete policies in place to ensure that employees can maintain equilibrium between their professional Mindfulness Exercises and personal lives.

 This manifests in practices like[5]: